CoffeaTeam/coffea-casa/docs/cc_user.rst

                       executor_args={'client': client, 'nano': True},
                       chunksize=250000)

-Final step is to generates a 1D histogram from the data output to the 'MET' key. fill_opts are optional, to fill the graph (default is a line).
+The final step is to generates a 1D histogram from the data output to the 'MET' key. fill_opts are optional arguments to fill the graph (default is a line).

 .. code-block:: python